 These Cheesy Chive Bacon Mashed Potatoes are smooth and creamy with a fantastic flavor.
-One of our most popular recipes and for good reason!

 So it was Father’s Day last week.
 You probably already knew that.
-I wasn’t able to celebrate with my Dad on his special day so instead I drove to my parents house a few days later to have a beer with him and cook them some dinner.
+I wasn’t able to celebrate with my Dad on his special day so instead, I drove to my parent’s house a few days later to have a beer with him and cook them some dinner.

 I brought some Newcastle and bags filled with groceries.
 There was a flank steak rubbed with basil pesto, rolled up and tossed on the grill.
 A salad with freshly roasted beets from their garden, goat cheese and a drizzle of balsamic reduction.
 And – you guessed it – these fantastic mashed potatoes.